YizeZhang/Net_Diff/README.md

  2. Install Net_Diff

-    *a) If you have installed MATLAB R2017a or MATLAB Runtime version 9.2 (R2017a) in your computer.*
+    *a) If you have installed MATLAB R2017a or MATLAB Runtime version 9.2 (R2017a) on your computer.*

         Open /for_redistribution_files_only/ and click Net_Diff.exe